 How do I protect my emails in Gmail?

-To protect your emails in Gmail, use a strong, unique password for your account and secure your internet connection with a VPN.
-Additionally, enable two-step verification and regularly update your operating system and Gmail app to help prevent unauthorized access.
+To protect your emails in Gmail, use a strong password for your account and don’t reuse it for other accounts, enable two-step verification, and regularly update your operating system and the Gmail app to help prevent unauthorized access.

 Can I tell if my email has been hacked?

 Yes, you can tell if your email has been hacked by looking out for a few key indicators.
-Common signs include unexpected password resets, inability to access your email account, and unfamiliar activities and settings changes.
+Common signs include unexpected password resets, inability to access your email account, unfamiliar activities, and unauthorised settings changes.

 How do I know if my email is secure?

 There’s no way to be 100% certain that your email is secure.
-However, you can enhance its security by setting strong passwords, activating two-step verification, and encrypting your connection with a VPN.
+However, you can enhance its security by creating a strong password and activating two-step verification.
 By consistently taking these steps and actively monitoring for signs of hacking, your email is likely to be secure.

 Is Gmail more secure than Outlook?